apeeyush/blog/_posts/2015-01-01-google-summer-of-code-guide.markdown

 ## How does Google Summer of Code work?
 - Google selects mentoring organizations
-- Students submit project proposals to the organizations, who select student(s) and pair with mentor(s) from the org
+- Students submit project proposals to the organizations
+- Organizations select student(s) and pair them with mentor(s)
 - Students execute milestones laid out in their accepted project proposal
 - Program stipend allows students to concentrate on OSS development